uludag/nosql-biosets/nosqlbiosets/metanetx/readme.md

 * Use MongoDB Bulk Write API for more efficient indexing

 #### Notes
-MetaNetX scripts here used the words 'metabolite' and 'compound' to mean the same meaning:
+MetaNetX scripts here used the words 'metabolite' and 'compound' with the same meaning:

 A compound in chemistry is a combination of atoms from at least two